haveno-dex/haveno-docs/docs/haveno-ui/cloning_an_offer.md

 ### What is this difference between duplicating and offer and cloning an offer?

 Duplicating an offer creates a new transaction.
-Therefore, each duplicated offer has a cost in terns of a new mining and trade fee for the on-chain transaction.
+Therefore, each duplicated offer has a cost in terms of a new mining and trade fee for the on-chain transaction.

 Cloning an offer uses the original deposit transaction of the cloned offer to create a new offer that shares the original deposit transaction, therefore, no additional on chain transaction or fees are needed.

 ### What are the advantages of cloning an offer?

-The advantages of cloning an offer are the ability to create more offers for different payment methods and/or different currencies increasing the likelihood that someone will take your offer.
+The advantages of cloning an offer are the ability to create more offers for different payment methods and/or different currencies, increasing the likelihood that someone will take your offer.

 For example if you are in the US and happy to accept payment by ACH, Strike, Wire, or Zelle, you could clone your offer to show all 4 of these payment methods without paying to create an additional offer.
 This will result in 4 offers been shown in the Haveno offer book and increase the chance that your offer is taken quickly.